-- The streams affected by the Port's Third Runway Project, Des Moines, Miller and Walker Creeks, are designated as Class AA streams under state water quality standards.
-WAC 173-201A-130.
-This classification designates the streams as "extraordinary" waters and confers the highest level of protection under state water quality regulations.
-WAC 173-201A-030(1). - 120.
-Des Moines, Miller and Walker Creeks support a diverse and abundant fish fauna, including salmon and trout.
-Strand Prefiled at ¶ 4; Nelson, Tr. at 1-0068 to 1-0069)

-Maintenance and protection of fish habitat is a characteristic use of Class AA streams.
-WAC 173-201A-030.
+119. The streams affected by the Port's Third Runway Project, Des Moines, Miller and Walker Creeks, are designated as Class AA streams under state water quality standards.
+WAC FINDINGS OF FACT, CONCLUSIONS OF LAW AND ORDER - 45 the highest level of protection under state water quality regulations.
+WAC 173-201A-030(1).
+120. Des Moines, Miller and Walker Creeks support a diverse and abundant fish fauna, including salmon and trout.
+Strand Prefiled at ¶ 4; Nelson, Tr. at 1-0068 to 1-0069) Maintenance and protection of fish habitat is a characteristic use of Class AA streams.
+WAC